callme-devshinobi/Real-Estate-Lisiting-Frontend/README.md

 ## 💡 Usage

 * Browse featured properties on the homepage
-* Use the search bar to filter listings
+* Use the search bar to search and filter properties
-* Click on properties to view more details (if implemented)
+* Interact with listings dynamically

 ---